Introduction

 typst-test

-does by default, but once we use our own expression we must include this restriction ourselves.
-Both of the following would work.default & ...
+does by default, but once we use our own expression we must include this restriction ourselves.!skip() & ...

-- Now include only those tests which are ephemeral, to do this, add the ephemeral test set.
+- Now include only those tests which are ephemeral, to do this restriction we form the intersection of the current set and the ephemeral set.

 - Now finally, restrict it to be only tests which are in